rjyobal/repo_terminal/README.md

 # repo_terminal
-This is a demo repository.
+This is a demo repository to explain how to clone and update a repo.